petermg/TheOcularMigraineMCP/README.md

 ![image](https://github.com/petermg/TheOcularMigraineMCP/assets/20764493/bff210dc-5ebd-4c63-9fff-e54f81ac40d2)

 This will cause the OVR Metrics Tool to display an overlay consisting of statistics to monitor the performance of your game.
 This is useful when testing out new gaming profiles.
+If the OVR Metrics Tool is not installed, this will install it for you automatically.
 ##
 ### File Manager